-Advance refunding is a process in which the proceeds from the bond are used to clear up the dept associated with another bond.
+Advance refunding is a process in which the proceeds from the bond are used to clear up the debt associated with another bond.
 Here, the new bonds are issued at a lower price, and this mechanism is used to get rid of the higher interest cost by investing in new bonds whose interest cost is less as compared to the old bond.

 - Advance refunding is used by the government when they are interested in delaying the debt clearances.
 They adopt this practice to save the interest cost associated with the bonds.
 The new bonds are then used to pay off the debts associated with the old bonds.
 In this type of mechanism, the refinancing is also done, which helps the municipalities to clear their outstanding debts.

 - The underwriters are appointed to complete the entire process.
 This process usually takes place when the interest rate is lower.
 Sometimes it has been seen that the underwriters can sell or purchase the bonds on behalf of the municipalities.
 It should be done in a proper manner.
 It may attract some legal consequences because the price manipulation of the bonds can also be there to make it saleable.

 How does it Work?

 - This is necessary to do when the obligator borrows some money from the market.
 This is usually witnessed the days near to the maturity of the bonds.
 The proceeds from the new bonds are then set aside in an escrow account whose credit quality is usually high.
 Now, after this, the municipal bonds will have the same credit risk as to the other bonds in the Agency securities, and in this way, the process of advance refunding will be done.

 Examples of Advance Refunding